Benefits of change management

 The findings of each of the Programme Benefit Management Reviews should be communicated to the rest of the programme.

-Change is a messy business fraught with complexity, multiple factors and many things that can, and usually do, go wrong.
-To realise the benefits of a change initiative, there are 3 broad areas that need to be included in any successful change initiative, namely:
+Change is a messy business and it is fraught with complexity, and there are many things that can, and so often do, go wrong.